pmck91/snacko-backend/README.md

-# :hamburger: :pizza: :fries: SNACKO.LIFE - Make life a snack :fries: :pizza: :hamburger:
+# :hamburger: :pizza: :fried_shrimp: :fries: SNACKO.LIFE - Make life a snack :fries: :fried_shrimp: :pizza: :hamburger:

 ### About
 this is the API backend for snacko.life.
 It's just a simple api using json endpoints.
 JWT with Knock for auth.
 Front end is written in React and can be found [here](add link)